 in Terms of Benefits?

 You may choose to fund an IUL all at once.
-When you take money from the account, there won’t be any income tax, and growth in your IUL is also tax-free* income for you.
+When you take money from the policy, there won’t be any income tax, and any earnings accumulated in your IUL are also tax-free* income for you.
 You may be able to lock in your potential gains.
 Or you may want to be able to pull out money whenever you choose.
 In this case, an IUL may be something to consider.

 what you can do

 Some people use an IUL as a way to protect their wealth for their family.
 Beneficiaries generally get a larger sum of death benefit than what you put into the policy, and it’s possible that your death benefit increases with time.
 This depends on several different factors, of course.
 IULs also don’t require probate and court, so upon your passing, the death benefit simply goes to the person you designate in your IUL.
 There’s also no tax on the amount they receive.